s11075796/hello-world/README.md

 # hello-world
-And another repository printed s11075796 here, I am interested in coding with C++
+And another repository printed;
+s11075796 here, I am interested in coding with C++;
-I am currently enrolled in CS...
+I am currently enrolled in CS...;